Tanksteezy/Highlighted_Work/GameCritique9.md

 December 15th, 2011
 # Synopsis
 Plants VS Zombies on mobile is a single-player strategy game.
 The player is needed to defend their home from zombies with different kinds of plants.
-As the player progresses through each level, the enemies become more challening.
+As the player progresses through each level, the enemies become more challenging.

 # Game Play Summary